 With the data provided on this Hospital Report Card (HRC) website, you can compare Vermont's hospitals, and use the information as a starting point for conversations about the care you and your family receive.
 Vermont hospitals can use this information to see how their performance measures compare to the state's other hospitals.

-The report cards are designed to provide a comparative look at many of the measures reported by the hospitals.
+The statewide comparative reports, or Hospital Report Cards, are designed to provide a comparative look at many of the measures reported by the hospitals.
 It's important to be aware that there are true differences in hospitals, including the services offered and the complexity of patient care, that are difficult to capture in data alone.

 Resources for Vermont Hospitals

-The toolkit includes the Hospital Reporting Manual, and a template and files for hospital report card web pages.
+The toolkit includes the Hospital Reporting Manuals, and a template for hospital report card web pages.

 For information about Hospital Report Cards, contact: